This page will remain available for a few more weeks, but it will no longer be updated, click here to go to the latest version.

 Sofar I modified the nose, the canopies, the engine intakes and exhaust nozzles, the main wheels (more narrow) and the wings (removed wheel bay bulges and scribed new speed brake outlines).

-One thing yet to be done is carving a small NACA duct in the brittle layer of putty on either side of the nose.
+One thing yet to be done is to carve a small NACA duct in the brittle layer of putty on either side of the nose.

 I plan to finish this kit in the colors of the first F4H-1 prototype with red/white candy striped nose cone and thin dayglow orange cheatlines all over the fuselage.